Having the ability to target and repair specific joints and defects on a drainage or sewer system has several benefits.

 Drain Patch Repairs, Localised Drain Liners, Spot Repairs

-Firstly if you have a 30 metre run of 150mm pipe work between manholes with root ingress to one joint in the middle of the line you can root cut and repair that one affected joint using a drain patch repair.
+Firstly if you have a 30 metre run of 150mm pipework between manholes with root ingress to one joint in the middle of the line you can root cut and repair that one affected joint using drain patch repairs.
 Now any contractor will tell you that if you seal that one joint the roots will attack the next available joint and therefore it would be prudent to reline the whole section, but insurance companies do not pay out for preventative maintenance so they are happy for the quick fix of the patch liner repair.

-From a contractors point of view drain patch lining gives a more accurate approach to sealing joints adjacent to live junctions or on the last joint prior to a connection onto a main sewer as the stretch and shrinkage associated with traditional pipe lining prohibits such pinpoint accuracy, another benefit is having the ability to repair joints beyond earlier traditional drain lining repairs because as predicted the tree roots have worked their way down the system and caused further problems.
+From a contractor’s point of view, drain patch lining gives a more accurate approach to sealing joints adjacent to live junctions or on the last joint prior to a connection onto the main sewer as the stretch and shrinkage associated with traditional pipelining prohibit such pinpoint accuracy, another benefit is having the ability to repair joints beyond earlier traditional drain lining repairs because as predicted the tree roots have worked their way down the system and caused further problems.

-As an example of the benefit of a drain patch repair we were involved on a site where a single track access road serving 90 + properties had approximately 15 root damaged joints over a 100 metre section of sewer running beneath it.
-Excavation and repair of the 3 metre deep drain was a non-starter as this would have closed the road off completely, as would traditional lining as each of the five chambers on the road would have to be open for a minimum of two or three hours while the sewer liners cured, several lateral connections would also require robotic cutting.
+As an example of the benefit of drain patch repairs, we were involved on a site where a single track access road serving 90 + properties had approximately 15 root damaged joints over a 100-metre section of sewer running beneath it.
+Excavation and repair of the 3-metre deep drain was a non-starter as this would have closed the road off completely, as would traditional lining as each of the five chambers on the road would have to be open for a minimum of two or three hours while the sewer liners cured, several lateral connections would also require robotic cutting.

-Now in the long term we can guarantee that the root ingress will occur in the remainder of the joints on the system, this could take five years or twenty years but all parties concerned were happy, the residents committee at the site had been told by previous contractors that there was no easy fix and major disruption would ensue, the insurers who paid for the job paid out for defective drain joints only and did not have to pay for preventative maintenance.
+Now in the long term, we can guarantee that the root ingress will occur in the remainder of the joints in the system, this could take five years or twenty years but all parties concerned were happy, the residents’ committee at the site had been told by previous contractors that there was no easy fix and major disruption would ensue, the insurers who paid for the job paid out for defective drain joints only and did not have to pay for preventative maintenance.

 The patches come in different lengths from 500mm to 2000mm dependent on the pipe size with the packer diameters going up to 1000mm.